locationtech/geomesa/docs/user/filesystem/example.rst

     23623,23623,Harry,20,2015-05-06T00:00:00.000Z,POINT (-100.236523 23)
     INFO  Feature export complete to standard out in 1676ms for 3 features

-Now lets inpsect the filesystem to see what it looks like:
+Now lets inspect the filesystem to see what it looks like:

 .. code-block:: bash